(Disclosure: Some of the links below may be affiliate links)

 7. Spending too much on computers

-(I’m not kidding, I have this in my office, at home)
+(I am not kidding, I have this in my office, at home)

-As you can see, I have had my share of budgeting mistakes.
-Since this blog is about transparency, I wanted to share them with you.
+I have learned a lot from my mistakes.
 In the future, I will focus more on my savings rate.
-And I will think longer about the true value of some of the things I’m purchasing.
-I should only buy things I will really use and services that have real value.
+And I will think longer about the actual value of some of the things I am purchasing.
+I should only buy things I will use and services that have real value.